Are there any attempts to gain ground? James River Group Holdings Ltd (JRVR) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of James River Group Holdings Ltd (NASDAQ:JRVR) raised 1.44% to close Monday’s market session at $9.17, higher as compared to yesterday’s close.
-The stock price fluctuated between $8.78 and $9.24 throughout the trading session with the volume trading being 530297 shares, which represented a significant variation when compared to the three months average volume of 380.45K shares.
-The firm’s stock price fluctuated -2.24% within the last five trades and 3.73% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -54.76% in the last 6 months and -37.06% was subtracted to its value over the previous 3 months.
-JRVR stock is trading at a margin of 0.60%, -24.81% and -46.51% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The firm’s stock price fluctuated 3.60% within the last five trades and 11.76% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -51.68% in the last 6 months and -36.41% was subtracted to its value over the previous 3 months.
+JRVR stock is trading at a margin of 4.49%, -17.87% and -43.37% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Artificial Intelligence Stocks to Buy for 2024